jinhoishere/MachineLearning_homework_3/README.md

 # ML-Homework3

-> CS 3840 (Applied Machine Learning)
+## CS 3840 (Applied Machine Learning)

-This repo is for homework 3.
+This repo is for homework 3 and will be merged to other repo in the future.